Fidio-lp2/term-nhknews/README.md

 Show the all articles.

 [search]
-You acn search article including specific word.
+You can search article including specific word.

 [h]
 You can know same content by using `-h` option.